snwikaij/Data/README.md

 ```

 ## Article link [Salinity tolerance of aquatic plants indicated by monitoring data from the Netherlands](https://doi.org/10.1016/j.aquabot.2019.103129)<br />
+The data used in this article originates from a waterboard in the Netherlands.
+I never spend the effort to gather the information of this dataset, the link to the waterboard is https://scheldestromen.nl/.
 [Link to Data](https://github.com/snwikaij/Data/blob/main/Aquatic_Botany_Kaijser_et_al._2019.csv)<br />
 [Link to Supplementary information](https://github.com/snwikaij/Data/blob/main/Aquatic_Botany_Kaijser_et_al._2019_Supplementary_information.docx)<br />
 <br />